CACFP Administrative Manual Section 2.1

 Eligibility Roster

 All enrolled children and eligible enrolled adults must be included on the eligibility roster.
-Refer to Participant Eligibility

 Drop-in Care in Day Care Homes

 Children who receive care on a drop-in basis in DCHs must have a current enrollment form on file in order to be claimed for reimbursement.
-Drop-in care children might include older siblings who are only cared for during school vacations, or any eligible child who is typically cared for by the parent or guardian, but is occasionally brought to the DCH.
+Drop-in care children might include older siblings who are only cared for during school vacations, or any eligible child who is typically cared for by the parent or guardian but is occasionally brought to the DCH.

-7 CFR, sections 226.2, 226.13, 226.15(e)(2), 226.15(e)(3), 226.17(b)(8), 226.18(e), 226.19a(b)(8), and 226.19a(b)(10); MB CACFP-11-2017 Enrollment Documentation in Child Care Centers and Day Care Homes, and MB 06-221 Second Interim Rule: Enrollment Records and Block Claiming
+References: 7 CFR, Sections 226.2, 226.13, 226.15(e)(2), 226.15(e)(3), 226.17(b)(8), 226.18(e), 226.19a(b)(8), and 226.19a(b)(10); and MB 06-221 Second Interim Rule: Enrollment Records and Block Claiming.

 This institution is an equal opportunity provider.